reklab/eyelid_tracking/README.md

 ## Step 2: Setting up DeepLabCut:

-This process was done mostly based on the documnetation provided in the [DLC Installation Guide](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md), with minor adjustments and changes following local errors we received.
-You can follow their guidance for the official version, or try the following steps:
+This process was done mostly based on the documnetation provided in the [DLC Installation Guide](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md).
+If you installed Anaconda from scratch and had no prior environments set - the documentation provided above should work perfectly okay.

+In case you had additional libraries installed beforehand, you might need to make minor adjustments and changes in case you get errors while installing DLC or TensorFlow.

+# Creating the environment:

 Start by downloading the library to your PC.
 Locate the file named `dlc-windowsCPU.yaml` in your PC and copy this directory address.

-# Creating the environment:

 Open the Anaconda Prompt (via start menu), and create an Anaconda Environment.
 Before doing so, make sure you are in the correct directory (the one containing the `.yaml` file mentioned earlier - this file will provide the configuration details for the environment.
 In the prompt, create the environment:'